juniormbe/cloudmc-standard-kb/en/aws-compute-service/aws-add_a_vpc.md

 ---
-author: "AWS: Add a VPC"
+title: "AWS: Add a VPC"
-publisher: aws-add-a-vpc
+slug: aws-add-a-vpc
 ---

-# AWS: Add a VPC

 ## About this task